mzchen14/algolia-movies/README.md

 Keeping most of the facets/filters and clickable features to the left panel and the search/hit results on the right felt like the most clean and intuitive layout for this simple application.

-Lastly, I also applied some basic css media queries to help with the responsive design so the application is usable on mobile.
+Lastly, I also applied some basic css media queries to help with the responsive design so the application is usable on different screen sizes and mobile.
 (Though I did not get to create an open-close sidebar for the filters/facets so it is not as functional as the desktop view.)

 ### Intentions